Bariatric surgery in Cancun – Mexico is cost-effective and can be explored by people seeking surgical solutions to the obesity.

 He is invited to all the major weight loss surgery training programs held in Mexico in which he demonstrates weight loss surgeries, besides imparting theoretical lectures on the subject.

-The surgeon is a prominent member of the IFSO.
+The surgeon is also a prominent member of the IFSO.

 About the Hospital